jgbyrne/plainchant/README.md

 * Efficient - all aspects of the system should be fast and use system resources frugally.

 * Minimalist - the front-end should be minimally designed.
 The web markup should be handwritten, thoughtful, and semantically meaningful.
-The site should be fully usable without javascript, and viewable even in a text-mode browser.
+The site should not use JavaScript, and be viewable even in a text-mode browser.

 * Modern - minimalism does not mean stuck in the past.
 Elegant and modern technologies should be employed throughout the project.